Darrelk/mkdocs-webcontext-plugin/readme.md

 ## Quick start

-1. Install the module using pip: `pip install mkdocs-webcontext`
+1. Install the module using pip: `pip install mkdocs-webcontext-plugin`
+   1. Or for the new school kids: `poetry add mkdocs-webcontext-plugin`

 2. In your project, add a plugin configuration to `mkdocs.yml`: